 Aura serves as a conversational hub between patients, caregivers, and their support networks.
 Patients engage with Aura through natural dialogue, receiving reminders, check-ins, and companionship.
 Caregivers benefit from automated documentation and streamlined information flow, reducing cognitive load.
 This information can be shared with families and doctors, ensuring continuity of care and better-informed decisions.

-Developing Aura across physical and digital dimensions
+Developing Aura across physical dimensions.

 Early concept drawings explored Aura as a physical product, originally developed as part of a medication dispenser project.